calyxir/calyx/docs/running-calyx/fud2.md

     rule calyx
       command = $calyx-exe -l $calyx-base -b $backend $args $in > $out

-That is, it defines two Ninja variables and one Ninja rule---the one that our build command above uses.
+That is, it defines two Ninja variables and one Ninja rule—the one that our build command above uses.
 We *could* have designed FudCore without a separation between setups and operations, so this rule would get declared right next to the `build` command above.
 But that would end up duplicating a lot of setup code that really only needs to appear once.
 So that's why setups exist: to share a single stanza of Ninja scaffolding code between multiple operations.